nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(colors[3]);             // "black"
 ```

 This example uses the `set` proxy trap to intercept the setting of an array index.
-If the key is an array index, then it is converted into a number (since keys are always passed as strings).
+If the key is an array index, then it is converted into a number because keys are always passed as strings.
 Next, if that numeric value is greater than or equal to the current `length` property, then the `length` property is updated to be one more than the numeric key (setting an item in position 3 means the `length` must be 4).
 After that, the default behavior for setting a property is used via `Reflect.set()`, since you do want the property to receive the value as specified.

 The initial custom array is created by calling `createMyArray()` with a `length` of 3 and the values for those three items are added immediately afterward.
 The `length` property correctly remains 3 until the value `"black"` is assigned to position 3.
 At that point, `length` is set to 4.

-With behavior #1 working, it's now time to move on to behavior #2.
+With the first behavior working, it's time to move on to the second.

-### Implementing Behavior #2
+### Deleting Elements on Reducing length

-Whereas behavior #1 is used only when an array index is greater than or equal to the `length` property, behavior #2 does the opposite and removes array items when the `length` property is set to a smaller value than it previously contained.
+The first array behavior to mimic is used only when an array index is greater than or equal to the `length` property.
+The second behavior does the opposite and removes array items when the `length` property is set to a smaller value than it previously contained.
 That means not only changing the `length` property, but also deleting all of the items that might otherwise exist.
-For instance, if an array with a `length` of 4 then has `length` set to 2, the items in position 2 and 3 are deleted.
-This can be accomplished inside of the `set` proxy trap alongside behavior #1:
+For instance, if an array with a `length` of 4 has `length` set to 2, the items in positions 2 and 3 are deleted.
+You can accomplish this inside the `set` proxy trap alongside the first behavior.
+Here's the previous example again, with an updated `createMyArray` method:

 ```js
 function toUint32(value) {